All Saints Episcopal Church (Pasadena, California): IRS investigation

-On the Sunday before the 2004 Presidential election, Rector Emeritus George Regas preached a sermon opposing the Iraq War.
-The premise of the sermon was a debate between George W. Bush and John Kerry moderated by Jesus Christ.
-In the sermon Regas supposed that, "Jesus [would say], 'Mr. President, your doctrine of preemptive war is a failed doctrine.
-Forcibly changing the regime of an enemy that posed no imminent threat has led to disaster.'"

-Complaints about the sermon led to an investigation by the Internal Revenue Service (IRS) into whether the sermon voided the church's tax-exempt status as a prohibited political endorsement.
-The church responded by claiming that the IRS is selectively enforcing the rule by not pursuing actions against conservative churches.
-In response to the investigation, Rector Ed Bacon gave a sermon called, "Neighbor Love is Never Neutral."

 In September 2006, the IRS issued a summons against All Saints demanding that the church turn over documents related to the controversial sermon.
 All Saints Church's response was that the IRS was violating the church's First Amendment rights and that the Church would challenge the IRS's actions in a summons enforcement proceeding in the United States Federal District Court.
 The church then established a charitable fund to raise money for its legal defense.

 The Pasadena Star News reported that All Saints would remain defiant against the IRS.
 Rector Ed Bacon asserted that political activism was "in the DNA" of the church.